Motor Carrier Inspections

 Whether a commercial trucking accident involves other vehicles is a matter of bad luck and coincidence; however, the fact remains that in dense traffic on Maryland’s interstates and beltways, the close proximity of massive 18-wheelers and smaller passenger cars can spell disaster if and when there is a collision.
 The weight disparity between a commercial motor vehicle (CMV) and a typical family sedan or minivan can easily mean a 10- to 15-times greater weight difference, sometimes even more.

 Any motorist who has shared the road with these huge vehicles knows the uneasy feeling that can come over the occupants of a passenger vehicle when bad weather or a sudden traffic situation causes a trucker to swerve or make an emergency maneuver directly ahead.
-As Baltimore personal injury attorneys, the law firm of Lebowitz & Mzhen, LLC, has dedicated itself to helping the victims of commercial trucking wrecks, as well as other traffic-related injury accidents.
+As Baltimore personal injury attorneys, the law firm of Lebowitz & Mzhen Personal Injury Lawyers, has dedicated itself to helping the victims of commercial trucking wrecks, as well as other traffic-related injury accidents.

 With years of training and courtroom experience representing the interests of people who have been seriously hurt in roadway collisions by negligent drivers, we understand the pain and suffering that can come with such violent automobile and trucking crashes.
 Whether one lives or works in the Gaithersburg, Rockville or Washington, D.C., area, the conditions that can lead to a bad commercial vehicle accident can crop up quite frequently, especially in densely-populated urban areas.